 The garnet family is one of the largest in the gemstone world.
-All the different types of garnet share a common crystal structure, but varieties are distinguished according to slight differences in chemical composition.
+All of the different types of garnet share a common crystal structure, but varieties are distinguished according to slight differences in chemical composition.

-A number of these varieties are fairly rare, particularly tsavorite (a chrome green grossularite garnet) and demantoid (a type of andradite garnet with outstanding dispersion).
+A number of these varieties are fairly rare, particularly tsavorite (chrome green grossularite garnet) and demantoid (a type of andradite garnet with outstanding dispersion).

 Although these are quite rare, many gem dealers are likely to have some of them in stock.
 An even rarer variety is uvarovite, which can be hard to find anywhere.

 Uvarovite is composed of calcium chromium silicate, and is thus distinguished from both grossularite (calcium aluminum silicate) and andradite (calcium iron silicate).
 It was first discovered in 1832 by Germain Henri Hess (1802-1850), a Swiss-born Russian chemist, doctor and mineralogist.
 Hess named it after Count Sergei Semenovitch Uvarov (1765-1855), a Russian statesman, amateur mineral collector and President of the Russian Academy of Sciences from 1818 to 1855.
 Hess later had a mineral named after him as well - silver telluride was named hessite in his honor as a result of his important analytical work on it.

 Uvarovite is the only consistently green (idiochromatic) garnet species, with a striking emerald-green color.
 Specimens of uvarovite are much sought after by collectors for their outstanding brilliance and color.
 However, it is rarely found in gemstone quality.
 It is usually found associated with chromium ores in Spain, Russia, and Canada.
 It also occurs in Finland, Norway and South Africa.